Mercy Community is run by an exceptional group of individuals who ensure our services remain relevant and responsive to your needs.

 Jeff has over 40 years’ experience as a Chartered Accountant and has 20 years’ experience as board director and chair.
 He has worked in public practice consulting to corporate and family groups in the areas of Audit, Taxation, Superannuation and Business Planning.

 Directorships held include both profit and non-for-profit companies including mission-based organisations.
-Currently Jeff also sits on the finance council for The Roman Catholic Trust Corporation for The Diocese of Rockhampton, the body of governance for Central Queensland Catholic Education schools and colleges, Centacare, Diocesan Development Fund and the Diocese and Parishes.
+Currently Jeff also sits on the finance council for The Roman Catholic Trust Corporation for The Diocese of Rockhampton, the body of governance for Central Queensland Catholic Education schools and colleges, Catholicare, Diocesan Development Fund and the Diocese and Parishes.
 Jeff is also a member of the Queensland Bishops Provincial Salary Remuneration Committee.

 Jeff has previously been a Registered Company Auditor and Superannuation Fund Auditor and has an extensive experience on finance, audit and risk committees as well as interacting with many such committees in the capacity of external auditor.